caifederated/multi-center-fed-learning/README.md

-# mlhead: A multi-headed Federated algorithm from LEAF
+# multi-center-fed-learning: A multi-center federated learning approach

 ## Resources
+Please technical details for this paper:

 ## Datasets